tloncorp/indigo-react/README.md

 }
 ```

 In the above, we are wrapping our application in styled-component's `ThemeProvider` and passing in our `theme` from `@tlon/indigo-light`.
+In practice, you should rarely need to import the theme.

 The `<Text />` component accepts a fontSize prop, which is one of many style props provided by `styled-system`.
 Using VSCode is the best way to see the list of props each component can accept.

 You can also check out the [styled-system docs](https://styled-system.com/api) for a breakdown of props.

 Many of these props have corrosponding styling shortcuts, drawn from the provided theme, like `@tlon/indigo-light`.
 These shortcuts are also provided by `styled-system`.
 To see how props map to values in our theme, check out [styled-system's mapping](https://styled-system.com/table).

+Take a look at the [theme](https://www.github.com/urbit/indigo-light) to get a sense for which style values can be accessed from styled props.

 ### Related